emduart2/emduart2.github.io/index.md

 # Eliana Duarte
 <img src="/assets/Eliana.jpg" alt="Eliana" align="left" style="width:350px;height:200px;">

-Since January 2023 I will hold a joint appointment as Junior Researcher at [Centro de Matem&aacutetica Universidade do Porto](https://www.cmup.pt) in Portugal with funding provided by
+Since January 2023 I will hold a joint appointment as Junior Researcher at [Centro de Matemátetica Universidade do Porto](https://www.cmup.pt) in Portugal with funding provided by
     the [Fundação para a Ciência e a Tecnologia](https://www.fct.pt)   and lead the Research Group in Algebraic Statistics at  [Max-Planck-Institute for Mathematics in the Sciences](https://www.mis.mpg.de) in
     Leipzig.
 My research focuses on solving statistical problems using algebra, geometry and combinatorics.